Monica-Cedeno/Plants/README.md

         - [x] every plant is a form with a submit button
             - [x] if button is clicked, use html form to send information to server
             - [x] Favourite is added to server and redirect
-            - [ ] render a nice template with plant info

 ## see user's fav plants
 - [ ] route to render a template "/users/<user_id>" --> "localhost://5000/users/1" if user_id is 1